 Gaun net fishing for dinner in the family farm pond.
 Happy she is getting something for free!

-I make fun about everything moving or growing being eaten but I am guessing that this once again has a basis in the past where a field rat, pond snails, ants and lizards all looked pretty attractive as additions to the cooking pot.
+I make fun about everything moving or growing being eaten, but I am guessing that this once again has a basis in the past where a field rat, pond snails, ants and lizards all looked pretty attractive as additions to the cooking pot.
 Rice is of course absolutely essential to all meals here.
-“Kin Khaw” is the call to a meal and it literally means come and “eat rice”.
+“Kin Khaw” is the call to a meal, and it literally means come and “eat rice”.
 Gaun firmly believes that if she doesn’t have a decent intake of rice, especially sticky rice, which is an Isaan staple food, than she will get ill.
-The rice requirement no matter what the situation will be applied to our western meals too you will find.
-I might have made a cottage pie or any other meal with some potatoes involved and Gaun will ask if I want rice with that!
+The rice requirement no matter what the situation will be applied to our western meals too, you will find.
+I might have made a cottage pie or any other meal with some potatoes involved, and Gaun will ask if I want rice with that!
 “No Gaun.
 I have potato” “Yes, but not rice” is the reply.
 You can’t fight it so like everything just relax and go with the flow, without rice in this case 🙂

 Rice growing on the family farm.
 This rice isn’t sold.
 It is grown purely for family consumption.
 I have only ever bought rice during the three months we lived in Chiang Rai, in my early days.
 Since then we have been supplied for free with family rice.

-Just on the subject of food I built a large pantry in our new home, which after over three years of living there is now filled with all the extras I consider essential to cooking; sauces, spices and tins and packets of stuff.
-Gaun like all Thais doesn’t bother with these sort of flavour accessories when it comes to cooking.
+Just on the subject of food, I built a large pantry in our new home, which after over three years of living there is now filled with all the extras I consider essential to cooking; sauces, spices and tins and packets of stuff.
+Gaun like all Thais doesn’t bother with this sort of flavour accessories when it comes to cooking.
 Everyday Thai food is all about super fresh ingredients and very simple tastes.
-It is a clean, uncomplicated cooking style – largely wok based of course, although there is a lot of soups and raw vegetables consumed too.
+It is a clean, uncomplicated cooking style – largely wok based of course, although there are a lot of soups and raw vegetables consumed too.
 Gaun’s entire range of cooking ingredients fits into a small pull-out drawer in our kitchen!